ossassin/ossassin/README.md

 ### Intro
 I'm currently working for the Ontario Public Service as a data scientist.
+I teach programming and data analysis workshops in Python at the Faculty of Information, University of Toronto.
 I graduated in 2024 specializing in data science from University of Toronto after developing a generalist tech skillset across multiple internships during my undergrad.

 ### Data Science Experience